Franz-Josef-Danner/tracking/README.md

 and detection is attempted again until the result falls inside this range.
 The search margin and minimum distance scale with ``log10(threshold * 100000) / 5`` so wider thresholds consider a broader area.
+The threshold is clamped to a minimum of ``0.0001`` so it never becomes too small.
 Newly created markers receive the prefix `NEU_` during each attempt.
 If the detected count falls in the expected range they are renamed to `TRACK_`; if not they are deleted and detection runs again.